JasperFx/marten/documentation/documentation/scenarios/immutable_projections_readmodel.md

 <[sample:scenarios-immutableprojections-storesetup]>

-The serializer contract applied customises the default behavior of the Json.NET serializer:
+The serializer contract applied customizes the default behavior of the Json.NET serializer:

 <[sample:scenarios-immutableprojections-serializer]>